Aitor Embela

-Aitor Mbela Gil (born 17 April 1996), known in Spain as Aitor Embela Gil, is a professional footballer who plays as a goalkeeper for Tercera Federación club Soneja.
+Aitor Mbela Gil (born 17 April 1996), known in Spain as Aitor Embela Gil, is a professional footballer who plays as a goalkeeper for Challenger Pro League club Olympic Charleroi.
 Born in Spain, he plays for the Equatorial Guinea national team.

 Club career

 Born in Figueres, Girona, Catalonia and raised in Altura and Segorbe, Province of Castellón, Valencian Community, Embela joined Villarreal CF's youth setup in 2004, aged eight, after starting it out at locals CD Altura.
 In the 2012 summer he joined Málaga CF, being assigned to the Juvenil squad.

 On 14 July 2015 Embela signed a two-year deal with CF Reus Deportiu, in Segunda División B. He terminated his contract with Reus on 29 August of the following year, and two days later he signed a one-year deal with Real Valladolid B.

+On 21 January 2026, Embela signed for Olympic Charleroi.

 International career

 On 3 January 2015 Embela was included in Esteban Becker's Equatorial Guinea 23-men list for the 2015 Africa Cup of Nations.
 Four days later he made his international debut, starting in a 1–1 non-FIFA friendly draw against Cape Verde.

 Embela served as a backup to Felipe Ovono during the tournament, as his side finished fourth.
 He made his full international debut on 26 March, starting in a 0–2 friendly loss against Egypt.